 3. DETANGLE + LEAVE IN CONDITIONER

-- Finger comb and squish my favorite detangler into your curls: Kinky Curly Knot Today.
+Finger comb and squish Kinky Curly Knot Today.

-- Plop curls in 100% cotton t shirt for 30 to 60 minutes.
+Plop curls with a microfiber towel.
 The longer you plop, the shorter your diffusing time should be.

 5. Curly hair products

-This is where, if you are damp styling, your routine will change.
-Normally, the curly girl routine has you place your products in your hair before plopping.
-To damp style curly hair, you add the styling products after plopping or air drying.
+To damp style wavy curly hair, you add the styling products after plopping or air drying.

 - Scrunch in a curly hair cream.
 I use Davines This is a Curl Building Serum.
 It’s a salon product for curly hair.